pypeaday/zfs-ops/README.md

 This repo is for housing ZFS related configuration - specifically sanoid configuration and syncoid scripts for my various machines

+# TODO

+1. don't use `hosts` folder.
+Change that to a server directory with functional names like "AppSrvPrd" etc.

 ## What This Does NOT Do

 This ansible role does not setup any ZFS datasets - it just installs the zfs library and then sets up sanoid and syncoid using sanoid conf specific to each of my hosts.
 The ZFS dataset creation is left up to me to do manually right now - I'm not sure what a good pattern would be for any automatic dataset creation, but a #TODO for me is to document permissions for the user and datasets